JensJoschi/plant_model_ibm/README.md

 ndividual-based plant model

 Most of the conceptual and technical issues highlighted above (competition with self, cohorts) relate to the lack of plant individuals in the model.
 A new model version could contain a plant community that is made up of individuals; the individual’s biomasses (distributed across strata) convert collected light into a resource and store it in a pool (root system); the resource is used for maintenance as well as to create new biomass and new seeds.
 Thus, shading on the lower parts of the plant  are compensated by the higher parts of the plant.
 Another major change in the new model is replacing any factors by integers.
 In the new model light , measured in lux, is converted into biomass, measured in kg.
 This allows correctly parametrizing the model with real-world data.

-**Description of the new classes**

-*ResourceAlloc*

-This class holds information about the allocation of resources to growth and reproduction.
-Currently these are just some fixed attributes, stored as part of the PFG definition.
-Currently stored information:

-- Light conversion efficiency

-- maintenance costs

-- resource allocation into reproduction

-- resource allocation into biomass

-- max annual biomassgrowth under ideal resource conditions

-Reading of model papers is required to figure out exact variables and allometric relationships with other PFG attributes.

-*PlantResource*

-This classs converts light into resources (carbon storage) and saves the resources for a plant.
-A carbon storage pool of potentially infinite size keeps track of the plant resources.
-This storage is independent of the plant's age or size.
-The class is a placeholder for a proper model 1.
-It contains only the following relationships:

-- Light is converted into resources, according to a fixed conversion efficiency.

-- The plant pays maintenance costs for existing biomass, reducing the resource pool accordingly.
-The maintenance costs are a fixed fraction of the existing biomass.

-- if resources are available, the plant will invest in seeds and reproduction, according to a fixed allocation.

-- if resources go to zero, the resources are considered critical (which may cause the plant to die)

-The various parameters (conversion efficiency, allocation and maintenance costs) _should_ follow allometric relationships with other PFG attributes, or be otherwise derived from publications and data, but currently they are fixed PFG attributes and very simple linear equations.

-1 placeholder means that it is a fully working class, the Individuals can alreaddy use the resource pool and the functions to tap it are  written.
-Only the internal logic (allometric relationships etc) are not correct yet.

-*Individual*

-An individual plant can collect light, grow and reproduce, thereby allocating some of its resources to new seeds and new biomass, and it can be disturbed.
-Because the individual has access to its PFG attributes, it can always tell in which strata it is growing.

 >>>